jeremykendall/php-domain-parser/UPGRADING.md

 **version 6**
 - `Rules::getCookieDomain` will throw on invalid domain value.
-- `Rules::getICANNDomain` will throw on public suffix not find in the ICANN Section.
+- `Rules::getICANNDomain` will throw on invalid domain value **and** on public suffix not find in the ICANN Section.
-- `Rules::getPrivateDomain` will throw on public suffix not find in the Private Section.
+- `Rules::getPrivateDomain` will throw on invalid domain value **and** on public suffix not find in the Private Section.

 #### Domain format